Pillairenu/DGL-104_Community_code/README.md

 **Reflection on Community code**

- Almost all the questions in my community are answered instantly.
-I have only a very few questions to answer.
+ I contributed to the community I choose by resolving unsolved queries.
+Almost all the questions in my community are answered instantly since the community is very active.
+I had got only a very few questions to answer.
+I have resolved those question, those were challenging for me since I have no strong knoweldege in Java.
+I first figured out the logic and then tried to write the code.
+Finally, I managed to resolve the queztions.
 However, joining this community enhanced my knowledge of the Java programming language by trying to understand different issues from the conversations in the community.